7avista/Brain_Cancer_Diagnosis/README.md

                 |- ...
 ```

-Within the main directory we find the `main.nf` and `nextflow.config` files, which specify the workflow and all its event-specific parameters, as well as an optional `parameters_file.config`, which contains the *input file(s)*, *participant name* and *challenge ID(s)* for a particular participant and allows running the workflow with it.
+Within the main directory we find the [`main.nf`](main-nf) and [`nextflow.config`][nextflow-config] files, which specify the workflow and all its event-specific parameters, as well as an optional [`parameters_file.config`][parameters-file], which contains the *input file(s)*, *participant name* and *challenge ID(s)* for a particular participant and allows running the workflow with it.
 The `participant name` that you define here and passed as an argument for your *tool/model* will be appearing on OEB plots after uploading the results there.

 main.nf`ideally does NOT have to be changed (at least not much) between benchmarking events, as it simply connects the three steps`validation`, `metrics`and`consolidation`inherent to the OEB workflow structure.
 In contrast, `input file(s)' and 'tool' names have to be adapted in 'nextflow.config' and in `[participant]_[event].config ` for dedicated workflow runs, as well as other benchmarking event names used for output files parsing, and dedicated specific workflow parameters.

 > ATTENTION: Keep `nextflow.config` unchanged within an event, in order to be able to directly compare the different participant runs

-Within the benchmarking event's directory resides a subdirectory `specification` with a detailed description of required input and output file formats in `Brain_Cancer_Diagnosis_specification.md`, as well as of the metrics to be calculated for the respective benchmarking event.
-In order to create datasets that are compatible with the [Elixir Benchmarking Data Model][elixir-data-model], some examples of these file can be found inside example_files subdirectory, where `*_out.json` files are the datasets retrieved by this workflow, whereas other equivalent files for different community' events are also available.
+Within the benchmarking event's directory resides a subdirectory [`specification`][spec] with a detailed description of required input and output file formats in `Brain_Cancer_Diagnosis_specification.md`, as well as of the metrics to be calculated for the respective benchmarking event.
+In order to create datasets that are compatible with the [Elixir Benchmarking Data Model](https://github.com/inab/benchmarking-data-model/tree/master/json-schemas/1.0.x), some examples of these file can be found inside [`example_files`][example-files] subdirectory, where `*_out.json` files are the datasets retrieved by this workflow, whereas other equivalent files for different community' events are also available.
 Some of the original predicted output files that are part of the compressed input file are also found in this folder.

-The participant_dir which holds the compressed `input_file`, the ground truth files in the `goldstandar_dir`and the `minimal_aggregation_template.json` template file, all actually residing in the `input_data` directory of the benchamarking workflow directory (Brain_Cancer_Diagnosis)`baseDir`.
+The participant_dir which holds the compressed [`input_file`][input-file], the ground truth files in the [`goldstandar_dir`][goldstandard-dir] and the [`minimal aggregation template file`][json-template], all actually residing in the [`input_data`][input-data] directory of the benchamarking workflow directory (Brain_Cancer_Diagnosis) `baseDir`.
 The template file is consumed by the benchmark_consolidation process in the consolidation step to recreate the consolidated result output, which also specifies the metrics and visualizations to be obtained at each respective challenge of the event.
 In order, to modify these visualizations the template must be updated accordingly, since when running the workflow locally, this template will emulate the information gathered at the OpenEBench database, where if other participants are also presente, the final consolidated file will also show the results of these participants as well.
 However, locally and in absence of any other participant, you will be able to obtain the participant's consolidation file.

-The *actual code* is hidden in the directory `docker_recipes`.
+The *actual code* is hidden in the directory [`docker_recipes`][docker-recipes].
 For each of the three benchmarking workflow steps required by OEB, a separate docker container will be built:

 1. validation
 2. metrics